CNES/cars/docs/source/howto.rst

 .. code-block:: console

     gdal_calc.py -G input.tif --G_band=2 -N input.tif --N_band=4 --outfile=mask.tif --calc="((1.0*G-1.0*N)/(1.0*G+1.0*N))>0.3" --NoDataValue=0

+It is also possible to produce a water mask with `SLURP <https://github.com/CNES/slurp>`_.

 See next section to apply a gdal_translate to convert the mask with 1bit image struture.